zesk/build/README.md

 Pipeline, build, and operations tools which are useful across a variety of projects.

-- Abstracted bash scripts which work on all Unix-style operating system
+- Abstracted bash commands which work on all Unix-style operating systems
-- Build and deployment tools for pipelines and software platforms and languages
-- Operational scripts for managing live production systems (system setup, services, cron, permissions separations)
+- Build, deployment and management tools for pipelines and production systems (system setup, services, cron, permissions separations)
-- Operating system differences are supported
+- Operating system differences are supported automatically

 This code toolkit depends largely on `bash` and a conscientious decision has been made to not depend on any other language libraries, as of 2024 there are no dependencies on Bash 4.

 This toolkit makes the following assumptions:

 - Binaries from this project installed at `./bin/build/` (required)
-- Files containing bash code end with `.sh` (assumed)
+- Files containing bash code end with `.sh`
 - Release notes are located in a dedicated subdirectory (can be configured per-project), files are named `v1.0.0.md` which match version names (`v1.0.0`) (required)
 - A central `$HOME/.build` directory may be created to store temporary files and log files; after running certain scripts it can be safely discarded or re-used. (configurable)